sigopt/sigopt-examples/orchestrate/aws_iam/README.md

 "Run only" users can connect to existing clusters and run experiments, but cannot create clusters.

 These users require permission to assume the orchestrate-generated <cluster-name>-k8s-access-role role (available in your AWS console).

+Run only users also require full acccess to ECR.
+You can use the document [orchestrate_run_only_policy_document.json](orchestrate_run_only_policy_document.json) to create an IAM policy for run only users.